-This behaviour policy will be reviewed by the Headteacher at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data (as per section 13.1).
-At each review, the policy will be approved by the AGB.
+This behaviour policy will be reviewed by the Headteacher and AGB at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data (as per section 13.1).
+At each review, the policy will be approved by the link governor for behaviour.